Type 1 Diabetes Facts

 How T1D is managed

 Type 1 diabetes is a 24/7 disease that requires constant management.
 People with T1D continuously and carefully balance insulin intake against eating, exercise and other activities.
-They must also measure blood-sugar levels through finger pricks, ideally at least six times a day, or by wearing a flash or continuous glucose monitor.
+They must also measure blood-sugar levels through finger pricks or by wearing a flash or continuous glucose monitor.
+Thanks to advances in research and technology, many people who are insulin dependent now use artificial pancreas systems (also known as hybrid closed-loop systems) to automatically administer their insulin, and these systems are likely to become increasingly accessible and affordable in the coming years.

 Even with a strict regimen, people with T1D may still experience dangerously high or low blood-glucose levels that can in extreme cases, be life threatening.
 Living with T1D means becoming actively involved in daily disease management.